top of page

 During the Shoot:

-• Listen to the photographer's directions: They'll help you with posing and finding the best angles.
+• The photographer will help you with posing and finding the best angles.

-• Relax your face and jaw: Tension shows up in photos, so take deep breaths and try to stay loose.
+• Tension shows up in photos, so take deep breaths and try to stay loose.

-• Think about the characters you want to play: This will help you convey the right emotions in your expressions.
+• Play the role of the character you want to capture: This will help you convey the right emotions in your expressions.

 • Engage with the camera: Imagine you're talking to someone you like.
 This will help your eyes look alive and engaging.